eshivakant/mdc/README.md

 #### Since the project is an API gateway, it must have a solid architecture.
 Our objectives will be:
 * Robust loosely coupled architecture
 * Service cataloging and discovery
 * Low API latency - no blocking service calls.
-Every response comes over on a real time websocket connection and intra service communication should be done on RabbitMq message bus asynchronously.
+Every response should come over on a real time websocket connection and intra service communication should be done on RabbitMq message bus asynchronously.
 * Unified Authentication and Authorization across all services using JWT tokens
 * Ability to generate auth tokens from the web GUI